 Participating in poverty-alleviating programs can signal to a landlord that one is working towards raising their income to become fiscally responsible.
 A reference letter from the program coordinator may be helpful to demonstrate one is working to overcome any of the above barriers.
-Check out some of these local programs:

 Right to Fair Housing

 Federal law prohibits housing discrimination based on your race, color, national origin, religion, sex, family status, or disability.
 If you have been trying to buy or rent a home or apartment and you believe your rights have been violated, you can file a fair housing complaint.

 If you think your rights have been violated, the Housing Discrimination Complaint Form is available for you to download, complete and return, or complete online and submit, or you may write HUD a letter, or telephone the HUD Office nearest you.
 You have one year after an alleged violation to file a complaint with HUD, but you should file it as soon as possible.